MasterJ93/ATProtoKit/README.md

 - Full compatibility with Apple’s APIs for each of the platforms.
 - Written with adherence to the Swift API Design Guidelines and up-to-date best practices.
 - Uses Swift’s powerful type inference and pattern matching for cleaner, more readable code.
-- Created in a way that’s type-safe, reliable, and min.
 - Well-written documentation for all of the AT Protocol and Bluesky APIs.
 - A RichText helper to parse text into the applicable facet.
 -  Extend the capabilities of generic structures within the AT Protocol in case your instance requires it.